 San Francisco City Hall is the seat of government for the City and County of San Francisco.
 The building houses the mayor’s office, the Board of Supervisors chambers, and city government offices.

-The Beaux-Arts style building was completed in 1915 and is a popular tourist destination, with its grandiose rotunda and stairs often used as a backdrop for weddings and other events.
-This is one of the lesser-known San Francisco attractions but is a fun visit if you love history and architecture.
+The Beaux-Arts style building was completed in 1915 and is a popular tourist destination, with its magnificent dome and stairs often used as a backdrop for weddings and other events.
+This is among the most well-known San Francisco attractions and a fun visit if you love history and architecture.

-Aquarium of the Bay is a public aquarium located at The Embarcadero and Beach Street, at the edge of Pier 39 in San Francisco, California.
+The Aquarium of the Bay is a public aquarium located at The Embarcadero and Beach Street, at the edge of PIER 39.
 The aquarium is focused on local aquatic animals from the San Francisco Bay and neighboring rivers and watersheds as far as the Sierra Mountains.
-Since 2005 the Aquarium has focused its mission on enabling ocean conservation and climate action both locally and globally.
+Since 2005, the aquarium has focused its mission on locally and globally enabling ocean conservation and climate action.